 A PhD in Biology could enable students to build research and science-focused communication skills.
-Aside from core courses, biology-approved electives and research, students might have several laboratory rotations.
-These rotations could help students explore diverse areas of research and identify a lab environments suitable for their independent thesis research.
+Aside from core courses, biology-approved electives, and research, students might have several laboratory rotations.
+These rotations could help students explore diverse areas of research and identify what lab environments are suitable for their independent thesis research.
 In addition to these requirements, there is often a period of teacher assistantship.

 Biology PhD students often anchor their research in a specific area.
 These areas vary between universities.
 Computational biology, microbiology and infectious disease, cell and developmental biology are some examples.

 A PhD in Biomedical Science could include a variety of required courses, laboratory rotations, and research methods.
 Since it is a potentially interactive program, students might have the opportunity to engage in clinical care experiences such as contact with patients and clinical research faculty.
 Moreover, candidates might gain the ability to write grants, manage a laboratory and take part in translational research.

 A curriculum could get started with core courses in biology.
 These may discuss genes, proteins, cell biology, and developmental biology in-depth.
 Other course modules could focus on hematology, cancer, immunology and infectious diseases.
 Students could reasonably expect to study pharmacology and chemical biology as well as biostatistics and bioinformatics.

 A PhD in Biostatistics is often intended for students with a strong undergraduate preparation in mathematics.
 Students could study biostatistical methods, theory and practice.
 To earn their PhD, students may need to complete about 133 credits of courses, electives, reading, research, and a final dissertation.
 This may take a full-time student about 4-5 years to complete post-bachelor’s degree.